Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. warning:: If you get an error message when importing your patients to a study, please check either this section :doc:`trouble` or this :doc:`study`.

-.. note:: The linkage in IDEAL works by using an alghoritm to calculate the similarities between the patient information between the Study CSV and the Hospital.
+.. note:: The linkage in CHIL works by using an alghoritm to calculate the similarities between the patient information between the Study CSV and the Hospital.
 The more information provided, the more information to compare and the more accurate will it be!

 Study overview after linkage
 ******************************************************